Tips for reporting on Harmful Traditional Practices

-Use the term ‘honour’ with caution – these practices have very little to do with honour - these are criminal acts.
+- Use the term ‘honour’ with caution.
+These practices have nothing to do with honour, they are criminal acts.

-If you are covering a story where a victim-survivor would like to remain anonymous, ensure that you do not include any details which could lead to identification.
-Often the connections which minority communities have with each other are under-estimated, therefore by disclosing a detail which may seem innocuous may lead to the identification of an individual by their communities
+- If you are covering a story in which a victim-survivor would like to remain anonymous, ensure that you do not include any details which could lead to identification.
+Often, the connections which minority communities have with each other are underestimated.
+Disclosing a detail which may seem innocuous can lead to the identification of an individual within their community.

-The majority of honour-based violence is inter-familial.
-If interviewing, never use family members or children to interpret as any member of the family could be involved, including the mother of the victim.
+- Most so-called ‘honour-based’ violence is interfamilial.
+If an interviewee requires language support, always use a professional interpreter service.
+Never ask family members or children to interpret as any member of the family could be involved, including the mother of the victim.

 - Seek advice from specialist organisations when reporting.